meveo-org/module-webapprouter/specs/internationalization/README.md

 - a `I18NextLabel` instance for each locale and with value = the cft description
 - a `I18NextTranslation` that has code = {templateCode}.{cftCode}, generated = `true` and that references the previous `I18NextLabel`
 - a  `I18NextCft` that has cftCode = cft.code, templateCode=cft.appliesTo, and that references the previous `I18NextTranslation`
+- add each of the generated CEIs to the related module

-2/ Remove every generated `I18NextTranslation` that are not referenced by an `I18NextCft`
+2/ Delete every generated `I18NextTranslation` that are not referenced by an `I18NextCft`

 3/ Determine the columns of the CSV
 - always the "code" column